kgedney/anly580-wine-project/README.md

 ##### Word2Vec:
 In a separate but related task, word embeddings are fit on the wine tasting notes using the Word2Vec algorithm.
-These reveal interesting clusters and relationships of wine-related words that can be explored.
+These reveal interesting clusters and relationships of wine-related words that can be explored here: http://kag.georgetown.domains/nlpproject/index.html